Zurich says remains disciplined in price negotiations

-ZURICH Zurich Insurance ZURN.VX said on Tuesday it will remain disciplined in price negotiations after takeover target RSA (RSA.L) announced the sale of its Latin American operations.
+ZURICH, Sept 8 Zurich Insurance said on Tuesday it will remain disciplined in price negotiations after takeover target RSA announced the sale of its Latin American operations.

 "We remain disciplined in our price negotiations, above all regarding our return target," a Zurich spokeswoman said in an emailed statement.